EleutherAI/lm-evaluation-harness/task-guide.md

 }
 ```

-One can also interface with `evaluator.evaluate` from a higher level by simply passing a JSON file path to the `description_dict_path` arg of the command-line interface program, `main.py`.
+One can also interface with `evaluator.evaluate`/`evaluator.simple_evaluate` from a higher level by simply passing a JSON file path to the `description_dict_path` arg of the command-line interface (CLI) programs, `main.py` and `write_out.py` .
 The JSON file pointed to should be structured the same way as the aforementioned `description_dict`.
 E.g. for some file at `/your/path/descriptions.json` you might have:

 ```json
 {